Almost 2.7 million Australians care for someone with disability, a medical condition, mental illness or someone who is frail due to age.

 The Australian Government helps carers remain engaged in the community, participate in the workforce and stay healthy while continuing their caring role.

+The first stage of the Plan was the establishment of Carer Gateway, a new national website and phone service to help carers access information and support.
 Work has also started on the national carer gateway which will provide access to relevant information, services and support to all carers.

 - Young Carers Respite and Information Services

 Respite and information services for young carers up to 25 years of age

 Bursary packages for eligible young carers aged 25 years and under

 - Respite Support for Carers of Young People with Severe or Profound Disability Programme